techidaily/site-vimeo-videos/source/_posts/updated-in-2024-step-by-step-instructions-for-extracting-mp3-from-video.md

 ![vimeo-to-mp3-online-download](https://images.wondershare.com/filmora/article-images/vimeo-to-mp3-online-download.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/MmTJlcwgyrQ?si=x3hba82M0tT57fj7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Once you have the Vimeo link you want, and the settings are setup to your liking, you just need to click the Start button and you are on your way to having a downloading a Vimeo video to MP3\.
 Once the Vimeo video is converted to MP3 you will be given a download link which you can follow in order to receive your converted MP3 file.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/zAzTErKy6h8?si=vi5z3M9_7fW6qiAJ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 2.Free Video Converter